OUR PARTNERS AND DONORS

 For almost 120 years NABU’s genuine commitment and professional know-how have inspired people to act together for nature.
 One of the oldest and largest environmental associations in Germany, NABU, also a BirdLife partner in Germany, has more than 770,000 members and supporters.
 In its international work, NABU focuses on Africa, Central Asia and the Caucasus.
 Its international activities include protecting habitats and biodiversity, climate protection, ecotourism and environmental education, as well as capacity building, poverty alleviation, and strengthening civil society.

 NABU has been supporting Nature Tanzania since its inception.
 NABU and Nature Tanzania are committed to ensuring sustainable management and conservation of areas identified as Important Bird and Biodiversity Areas (IBA) and Key Biodiversity Areas (KBA).
 NABU is supporting Nature Tanzania in research, biodiversity conservation, livelihood development, capacity building and awareness raising.
-NABU is funding Nature Tanzania several projects including the White Conservation Project in Bahi wetlands, Institutional Capacity Building Project and Grey-crowned Crane Conservation Project in the Kagera River.
+NABU is funding Nature Tanzania several projects including the Institutional Capacity Building Project, AfriEvolve project, White Conservation Project in Kongwa and Mpwapwa districts, and Grey-crowned Crane Conservation Project in the Kagera River.

 Crane Conservation Germany